 Specifically 431 E Street, a 3,000 square-foot space, has housed a couple different mexican style restaurants over the years.
 Most recently Los Panchos de Charly run by Luis & Veronica Diaz.
 Before the Diazs’ Los Panchos Mexican Grill & Cantina was owned and ran by Carlos Diaz-Ochoa.
 Coastal Cantina was launched and run by Rick and Estela Borba, of Gaslamp Tavern beginning in August of 2020.
 Realizing the great potential and significance of 431 E Street, Brent and Florence Yssel, took over operations in fall of 2021.
 Their rebranding efforts began in Spring of 2022 with hiring local San Diegan Jen Cloes Designs to collaborate in highlighting the two powerful influences of San Diego and Baja.
 Together they utilized serape inspired typography and created a brand identity that is festive and indicative of a San Diego sunset.

-Coastal Cantina’s rebrand pushes into the playful and festive gap in the current market.
+Coastal Cantina’s rebrand pushed into the playful and festive gap in the current mexican Gaslamp District Restaurant market.
 The branding highlights the exclusive intersectional influence between Baja Mexico and California that is unique to San Diego.

 Highlighting the two powerful influences of San Diego and Baja the final Coastal Cantina mark is festive and playful.
 The final mark accentuates the proximity of the Pacific Ocean represented by the blue wave.
 The serape influenced typography represents Baja while paired with the lime wedge sun and tortilla chip rays representative of a San Diego sunset.
 The “i” in Cantina carries over the consistency of the brand mark by utilizing the lime wedge as its tittle.